caithmac/upsc-digitalgarden/src/site/notes/UPSC/Concept of power.md

 - In general there are two theory of legitimacy.
 - ##### Liberal Theory
 	- The ideal of impartiality is clearly a part of it.
 This theory accepts that people follow order of government as the laws are impartial and rational.
-	- This theory was criticized by Joseph Raz and he supported discourse theory of legitimacy.
+	- This theory was criticized by <mark style="background: #FFB8EBA6;">Joseph Raz</mark> and he supported discourse theory of legitimacy.
 - ##### Deliberative theory
 	- Attempts to overcome liberal ideal of impartiality by modifying the concept of rationality.
-	- The discourse theory contends that rationality can not be a possession of separate autonomous individual rather a shared achievement possible within the framework of free and rational public.
+	- The discourse theory contends that <mark style="background: #ADCCFFA6;">rationality can not be a possession of separate autonomous individual rather a shared achievement possible within the framework of free and rational public</mark>.
-	- Habermas is considered to be supporter of this theory the key to legitimacy is "non instrumental" ideal of non-communicative rationality.
+	- <mark style="background: #FF5582A6;">Habermas</mark> ̥is considered to be supporter of this theory the key to legitimacy is "<mark style="background: #BBFABBA6;">non instrumental</mark>" ideal of non-communicative rationality.
 	- This can only achieved in what he call ideal speech situation.

 > [[UPSC/How does reliance on authority affect nature of power|How does reliance on authority affect nature of power]]